Food micro-areas

 • Use Joe's Stone Crab, Macchialina, or Tropezon as the dinner lane depending on reservation pressure and mood.

-• Skip Wynwood or Little Havana unless there is a clear daytime window.
+• Skip Wynwood or Little Havana that night unless there is a clear daytime window and no beach-first pressure.

 Two nights